MarcusMedinaPro/TopWinPrio/Readme.md

 msbuild TopWinPrio.sln /t:Build /p:Configuration=Release
 ```

-The GitHub Action in `.github/workflows/build-legacy.yml` mirrors this process on a Windows runner, restoring NuGet packages, compiling Debug/Release, and publishing artifacts; when a tag is pushed the workflow also creates the GitHub Release and attaches the packaged assets automatically.
+The GitHub Action in `.github/workflows/build-test-scan-quality.yml` mirrors this process on a Windows runner, restoring NuGet packages, compiling Debug/Release, running the VirusTotal check, and publishing artifacts; when a tag is pushed the same workflow also creates the GitHub Release and attaches the packaged assets automatically.

 ### Local Development Tips